For entry onto this course in September 2020, applicants must be a:

-Applicants must be a registered nurse or medical practitioner (depending on the route chosen) who is practising or has recently practised in the area of urgent or emergency care.
-You may also be required to take part in a telephone interview.
+who is practising in and have two years experience working in an urgent care or emergency department setting.
+You may be required to take part in a telephone interview.

 Months of entry

 Our online multi-professional course is for qualified doctors, nurses, paramedics, physiotherapists and physicians/associates working in emergency care.

 It gives you the opportunity to gain academic recognition for your professional training in urgent or emergency care.

 Designed entirely by physicians and nurses working in emergency care, all teaching on MSc Emergency Medicine takes place online using a virtual hospital for problem-based learning.
 This is to help you fit studying around your shifts.